FerreolS/Signals-and-systems-m1-tpe/src/Lecture-notes.typ

 $
   y[n] = sum_(k = -infinity)^(+infinity) x[k] thin h[n-k]
 $
-This is  a  *convolution sum* or superposition sum  and the oper- ation on the right-hand side is known as the convolution of the sequences x[n] and h[n].
+This is a *convolution sum* or superposition sum, and the operation on the right-hand side is known as the convolution of the sequences x[n] and h[n].
 This convolution is denoted with the symbol $*$ as in :
 $
   y[n] = (x * h)[n].
 $